 Between Saturday 7 and Tuesday 10 November 2020, Network Rail will need to close the line between Liskeard and Looe to renew the decking of a canal bridge.
 Improving the structure will help to ensure we can keep our trains running reliably on this route.

 buses will call in St Keyne and Duloe villages instead of St Keyne and Causeland stations.
-They will also depart earlier compared to normal train times (including Sandplace)
+They will also depart at different times compared to normal train timetable (including Sandplace)

 no services will run on Sunday 8 November

 Our travel advice

 While we work to get back to normal, we may sometimes have to change our timetables.

 If we do change things after you buy a ticket, you can use any reasonable alternative service or claim a full refund.
 In addition to this:

 allow plenty of time – Journeys involving a replacement bus will take longer than normal

 wear a face covering – You are required to wear a face covering in order to travel by public transport.
 This includes replacement buses